esphome/esphome-docs/components/display/lcd_gpio.rst

 Rendering Lambda
 ----------------

-The LCD displays has a similar API to the fully fledged ::ref:`display-engine`, but it's only a subset as LCD displays don't have a concept of individual pixels.
+The LCD displays has a similar API to the fully fledged :ref:`display-engine`, but it's only a subset as LCD displays don't have a concept of individual pixels.
 In the lambda you're passed a variable called ``it`` as with all other displays.
 In this case however, ``it`` is an ``LCDDisplay`` instance.